noahbresford/ScriptPad/ScriptPad/README.md

 # ScriptPad
 This is a better notepad!
-to open it go to were it is in vscode or something that was a termail in it and run python scriptpad.py
+to open it go to were it is in vscode and run python scriptpad.py